geudde/attic-chest/pages/04.season-3/03.meeting-31/02.queen/docs.md

 The wedded life, must at once reveal,
 &emsp;Heav’n’s bliss — or the realms of woe —”

-The Queen replied — tho’ she look’d all astound,
+The queen replied — tho’ she look’d all astound,
-“I’ll search for this Phoenix my empire round,
+“I’ll search for this phoenix my empire round,
 &emsp;But I fear that we never shall find him;”
 “Nay, nay, dear Mother, I do not despair,
 We’ll journey to — — perhaps he is there,
 &emsp;If he be not — why never mind him.”

-[^1]: Vide Rule a Wife and have a Wife
+[^1]: Vide Rule a wife and have a wife